AliChegini1990/lqm_to_html/README.md

 ## Usage

-It will change old file name to old.back.
+It will changes old file name to old.back.
 ```
 python convert_qm_to_html.py <FolderPath>
 ```